 These risk management forms are required for all University-sponsored or affiliated off-campus trips where the trip is expected to consist of five or more off-campus overnight stays and for any international travel for any length of stay.

-The following three forms: Student Agreement, Assumption of Risk and Release, and Medical forms must be turned into the Center for International Education at least 30 days prior to your departure date.
+The following forms: Assumption of Risk and Release (form AOR 102) and Health History forms (HHF 201 and 202) must be turned into the Center for International Education by the posted deadline.
 Please note, some faculty-led programs' faculty leaders collect these forms.
 Therefore, they do not need to be turned into the CIE.

 This application only needs to be filled out if you have been approved for an unapproved study abroad program, and you wish to take out financial aid for your study abroad experience.
 Additionally, if you have costs greater than your budget here on campus, you may also submit this form to possibly increase the amount of aid you receive.
 Please contact your financial aid counselor with questions.